Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Numerical analysis

 \subsection{Synthetic data}

 We simulate order-3 $d$-dimensional tensors based on the permuted smooth tensor model~\eqref{eq:rep}.
 Both symmetric and non-symmetric tensors are investigated.
-The symmetric tensors are generated based on functions $f$ in Table~\ref{tb:md}, and the non-symmetric set-up is described in Appendix~\ref{subsec:asym}.
+The symmetric tensors are generated based on functions $f$ in Table~\ref{tb:md}, and the non-symmetric set-up is described in the Appendix A.2.

 The generative functions involve compositions of operations such as polynomial, logarithm, exponential, square roots, etc. Notice that considered functions cover a reasonable range of model complexities from low rank to high rank.
 Two types of noise are considered: Gaussian noise and Bernoulli noise.
 For the Gaussian model, we simulate continuous-valued tensors with i.i.d.\ noises drawn from $N(0,0.5^2)$.
 For the Bernoulli model, we generate binary tensors $\tY$ using the success probability tensor $\Theta \circ \pi$.
 The permutation $\pi$ is randomly chosen.
 For space consideration, only results for Models 1, 3, and 5 are presented in the main paper.
-The rest is presented in Appendix~\ref{sec:extra}.
+The rest is presented in the Appendix A.1.
 We first examine impacts of model complexity to estimation accuracy.
 We then compare Borda count estimation with alternative methods under a range of scenarios.
-Extra simulation results and extensions are deferred to Appendix.
+Extensions to non-symmetric tensors and extra simulation results are provided in the Appendix A.

 \paragraph{Impacts of the number of blocks, tensor dimension, and polynomial degree.} The first experiment examines the impact of the block number $k$ and degree of polynomial $\ell$ for the approximation.
 We fix the tensor dimension $d = 100$, and vary the number of blocks $k\in\{1,\ldots,15\}$ and polynomial degree $\ell\in\{0,1,2,3\}.$ Figure~\ref{fig:degk} demonstrates the trade-off in accuracy determined by the number of groups for each polynomial degree.
 The results confirm our bias-variance analysis in Theorem~\ref{thm:LSE}.
-While a large block number $k$ provides less biased approximation, this large $k$ renders the signal tensor estimation difficult within each block due to small sample size.
-In addition, we find that degree-2 polynomial approximation with the optimal $k$ gives the smallest MSE among all considered polynomial approximations.
-These observations are consistent with our theoretical results that the optimal number of blocks and polynomial degree are $(k^*,\ell^*)=(\tO(d^{3/7}),2)$.
+While a large block number $k$ provides less biased approximation, this large $k$ renders the signal tensor estimation difficult within each block due to a small sample size.
+In addition, we find that degree-2 polynomial approximation gives the smallest MSE among considered polynomial approximations for models 1-3.
+By Remark~\ref{rm2}, plugging $(\alpha,m)=(\infty,3)$ in~\eqref{eq:choice} gives the theoretical choice $(k^*,\ell^*)=(d^{7/3},2)$.
+The results are consistent with our simulation.